zmilonas/next-export-i18n/README.md

 There are a few things you need to keep in mind:

 - you need to set the translations files as `json`.
 If you prefer a more human friendly format, use `yaml` and [yamljs](https://www.npmjs.com/package/yamljs) and their cli `yaml2json` for easy conversion.
 - you refer nested keys with a dot: "nested.key" (see example below).
-Please no not use dots in your keys unless you use nested keys.
+You can disable this behavior globally with `nestKeysWithDot` option in your config.
 - if there is no translation for the given key, the module renders the key back to the site.
 - you need to update the query parameters on your internal links to pass the selected language query-parameter.
 Use the `query` state from the `useLanguageQuery`-hook and add it as `query-object` to your `next/link`-components (`<Link href={{ query: query … }}>…`).
 The `useLanguageQuery`-hook will preserve your existing query-parameters.
 - it requires JavaScript being enabled on the client side.